Blendify/blender-manual/blender_docs/manual/editors/3dview/grease_pencil/stroke_edit.rst

 (Also, note that the current frame cannot be on one of the frames that the interpolation is occurring between).

 Interpolate :kbd:`Ctrl-Alt-E`
-   It allows you to interactively pick a new sketch interpolate from the neighboring sketches.
+   It allows you to interactively pick a new sketch interpolated from the neighboring sketches.
    This is equivalent to the *Breakdown* tool for armatures.
 Sequence :kbd:`Shift-Ctrl-E`
    This fills the space between a pair of Grease Pencil frames with interpolated frames.